CigarsSmoker/Clone/How-to-get-past-"uMatrix-has-prevented-the-following-page-from-loading".md

 ![a](https://user-images.githubusercontent.com/585534/33291029-8d830cac-d392-11e7-967d-79f193697531.png)

-**Important:** Note the removing of the rule is done from the local scope, there is no need to remove this rule from the global scope.
+**Important:** Note that the removing of the rule is done from the local scope, there is no need to remove this rule from the global scope.

 Now for a refresh of the page: